nikcio/Nikcio.UHeadless/docs/contentModels/editContentModels.md

     .AddTypeExtension<PropertyQuery>()
 ```

-It's also possible to add your own GraphQL extentions here.
+It's also possible to add your own GraphQL extensions here.